Chuck Brayton

-Frederick Charles Brayton (October 20, 1925 – March 28, 2015), usually known as Chuck Brayton or Bobo Brayton, was an American college baseball head coach; he led the Washington State Cougars for 33 seasons, from 1962 to 1994.
-He is the winningest coach in school history, with a record of 1,162 wins, 523 losses and eight ties—the fourth-best total in NCAA history at the time he retired.
+Frederick Charles Brayton (October 20, 1925 – March 28, 2015), alternately known as Chuck or Bobo, was an American college baseball head coach.
+Brayton led the Washington State Cougars baseball teams over 33 seasons, from 1962 to 1994.
+The winningest coach in WSU history, Brayton finished his career with a record of 1,162 wins, 523 losses and eight ties—the fourth-best total in NCAA history at the time of his retirement.